JosephJames01/JosephJames01/README.md

 ## 🌱 What I'm Working On

-- Building smarter embedded systems for robotics and IoT such as a highly accurate wireless sprint timing system
+- Building smarter embedded systems for robotics and IoT such as a highly accurate wireless sprint timing system (V2 on the way)
 - Experimenting with AI-powered applications and custom models
 - Developing web sites with modern UI frameworks
 - Applying Agile and Scrum principles to streamline project delivery